spatie/statamic-responsive-images/README.md

 ### Image quality

 Image format quality settings can be set globally through config.
 If you wish to override the config quality values you can use tag parameters.
-You can utilize breakpoints for the quality parameter too!

 ```twig
 {{ responsive:image_field quality:webp="50" md:quality:webp="75" }}